 Now let’s run through the two major electric heater types:

 Forced air heating: Ideal for heating up the space fast but has a pretty loud fan.
 The way these heaters work is by blowing air over electric heating coils to generate a hot air stream.
+This mechanism is similar to how Lexington water heaters efficiently circulate hot water through your plumbing system for consistent heating.
 Great for when you come home from work and want to get warm ASAP.
 If you are often out and about, this is a good option because you turn it on and have instant heat or turn down the power while you’re gone.

 Radiant heating: This type of heater is noiseless and worth considering if you can take the time to let your tiny house heat up.
 Radiant heaters include oil radiators and infrared heaters.
 If you’re on the grid and spend a lot of time in the house, a radiant heat burner like this Dreo Space Heater is a good option, as you can heat the house up and let it coast.